The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.

 DevOps helps IT businesses to deliver software products quickly while maintaining high quality and reliability.

-It allows cross-functional teams to be more flexible and make smarter decisions during the uncertain conditions that require bold actions instead of small, incremental changes.
+It allows cross-functional teams to be more flexible and make smarter decisions during uncertain conditions that require bold actions instead of small, incremental changes.

 ALSO READ: Why Startups ‘Fail’ in DevOps?